3 die after man intentionally sets Stockton mobile home on fire, police say

 The Stockton Police Department said officers responded just after 6:30 a.m. to a suspected arson at a mobile home trailer in the area of Visalia Court and Harbor Street.

-The three victims were found dead inside the trailer not long after
+The three victims were found dead inside the trailer not long after.
+Stockton Police say the suspect and the victims knew each other, but did not provide specifics.

 Detectives identified the suspect as Jose Carmona, 59.
 Carmona is accused of setting the trailer on fire while the victims were asleep inside.